sini370/telelife/README.md

-NOD32-BOT is new and best bot.
+telelife is new and best bot.
 _________________________________________________________________________________
 for install
 ```bash